PetraVidnerova/NCK_interim/README.md

 # save-the-robot

-Let's try to improve robots' welfare.
+Just trying to improve life of one robot.

 to run on haklnv: